The After (film): Production

 Misan Harriman wrote a story, based on his own idea, which was turned into screenplay by John Julius Schwabach.
 David Oyelowo joined the cast and production team after viewing some of Harriman's photographs during the Black Lives Matter movement.
 Nicky Bentham also joined as producer after meeting Harriman.

 Release

 The film premiered at the opening night of the HollyShorts Film Festival on August 10, 2023.

 The film was screened at 2023 BFI London Film Festival in 'LFF for Free: Shorts' section under 'Big Little Lives' on October 5, 2023.

 Netflix made the film available from October 25, 2023.

+Original soundtrack

+There are 6 tracks in the album: